-YES, if the statement agrees with the writer NO, if the statement contradicts the writer
+NOT GIVEN, if there is no information about this in the passage.

-32. The surveys of ERS help low-income households develop economizing practices.

-33. The nutritional quality of food product varies in accordance with price differences.

-34. Promotions are usually used to attract low-income shoppers.

-35. Brand-name products are promoted more frequently.

-36. Middle-income households purchased less private-label RTE cereal than low-income households.
+- 32. The surveys of ERS help low-income households develop economizing practices. - 33.
+The nutritional quality of food product varies in accordance with price differences. - 34.
+Promotions are usually used to attract low-income shoppers. - 35.
+Brand-name products are promoted more frequently. - 36.
+Middle-income households purchased less private-label RTE cereal than low-income households.

 Choose your answers from the list below the summary.
 NB There are more words than spaces, so you will not use them all.
-Complete the summary below.

-Large-package purchase can benefit low-income households in theory, but it seldom works in reality.
-There are three possible explanations for this discrepancy:37, 38, and 39___constraints.
-Also, low-income shoppers may gain___40___on fruit and vegetable products.
+Large-pa ackage p ourchase e can benefit low-income households in theory, but it seldom works in reality.
+There ar e three possible explanations for this discrepancy: 37 , 38 , and 39 constraints.
+Also, low-income shoppers may gain 40 on fruit a nd vege etable pro oducts.

-List of Words: measurement, budget, privilege, staple, volume, savings, quality, transportation, type, storage.
+List of Words:

+measurement, budget, privilege, staple, volume, savings, quality, transportation, type, storage.